 The 2019 Festival, with Seeff Estates as flagship sponsor, was another rousing success, especially in that we managed to uphold our commitment to giving new teams an opportunity to participate.
 Melkbosstrand, Bergvliet, Namaqualand and Vanrhynsdorp all had the time of their lives, as did the delightful Paarl Gym Eagles side.
 Well, it sure looked like they did !
 Dominos provided pizza to the Men of the Matches, Greens generously forked out for the medals and trophies and Vredenburg were the Team of the Festival, since they won all three games.
 That's all they won all season !
 The terrible trio (Stokkies, Kuyper and Louis) took the select teams overseas again in September to Wales and England, winning three of their five matches and lots of English hearts !

-We are delighted to announce that Centurion Academy, based near Tyger Valley, have come on board as main sponsors of our 2020 event.
-A tertiary-level institution which offers a wide range of courses, the Academy is relatively new to the Western Cape, but is well known up north.
-Many thanks; let's grow together, guys !
+We were delighted to announce that Centurion Academy, based near Tyger Valley, had come on board as main sponsors of our 2020 event.
+While relatively new to the Western Cape, this tertiary-level institution, offering a wide range of courses, is well known up north.
+Regrettably the coronavirus struck a week before the scheduled kick-off, causing the festival to be cancelled.